jacqueline-lam/umami-pantry/umami-pantry-api/README.md

 * Pantry Recipes packed with a punch of umami
 * Simple pantry ingredients
 * Relatively easy-to-subsitute ingredients
+* Freestyle Cooking
+* The world is your oyster, cook creatively with ingredients
+* tons of overripe bananas but no baking poweder?
+A half-cup of yogurt and a teaspoon of baking soda. reduce the liquid ingredients by ½ cup to keep everything proportional
+* Self-quarantine recipes - what to cook when you're stuck at home

 # Classes
 * Ingredient